Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 If your teen is showing lack of motivation.
 You can use the negative reinforcement to prevent it from happening.
 But use it sparingly and with caution.

 Like for example, your teenager is just becoming lazy at home.
-Make sure you give her/him some firm but gentle pointers so that they’ll be aware about wrong actions that they are doing.
+Make sure give her/him some lectures so that they’ll be aware about wrong actions that they are doing.

 Show them consequences